 - What should I know about fan discharge?

 This document is part of a series of documents on industrial ventilation, and includes general information about fans.

 Fans are the "workhorses" of the ventilation systems.
-In order to have an effective ventilation system, fans must be the appropriate size and type.
+To have an effective ventilation system, fans must be of the appropriate size and type.
 They must provide enough speed (air movement) to capture contaminants at the source, draw them through the hood, and carry them through the duct system, through the air cleaning devices and exhaust to the outdoors.

 There are two main types of exhaust fans:

 - Axial Fans: These fans look like propellers and draw air straight through the fan.

 - Centrifugal fans: These fans look like "squirrel cages" that draw air into the centre of the fan and exhaust it at a 90-degree angle.

 Axial or propeller fans

 There are three basic types of axial fans: propeller, tubeaxial, and vaneaxial.
 Propeller fans are most commonly used for dilution ventilation or cooling.
 These fans have a propeller-shaped blade and a drive motor mounted on a flat frame.
 They are often mounted on a wall or ceiling.
 Common examples are your automobile radiator fan or a free-standing room fan.
 The basic characteristics of these fans include: